NexPlayer/Android-SDK/MediaDRM.md

 ### How to store and retrieve Media DRM content

-To play MediaDRM content without internet connection, you should store the content before playback.
+To play MediaDrm content without internet connection, you should store the content before playback.
 If the user enables storing mode, then NexPlayer will request a specified KeyID from MediaDRM and pass it through an event listener.
 The user MUST store it using his/her own way such as saving it in a database.